mmistakes/minimal-mistakes/projects/bcc/index.md

 •	APIs to access and query data in the BCC
 <br>
 <br>
-•	Developing infrastructure so that the BCC can interoperate with Amazon’s AWS, Google’s Cloud Platform, and Microsoft’s Azure public cloud platforms.
+•	Developing infrastructure so that the BCC can interoperate with Amazon, AWS, Google Cloud Platform, and Microsoft Azure public cloud platforms.
 <br>
 <br>
 •	Data synchronization between two biomedical clouds